Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/README.md

 This development guide is maintained by the architect.
 If you have any questions or doubts about this development guide, consult the architect.

-This development guide covers from design to the Programming and Unit testing phase.
+This development guide covers from the Requirements definition phase to the Programming and Unit testing phase.

 ## Flow of development